PDR-benchmark-standardization-committee/xDR-Challenge-2023-EvaalAPI-server-access/README.md

 python do_downloading_trials.py [trial_name] [server_url] ./dataset/trials/[give_the_name_as_you_like].txt
 ```
 The trial data will be saved in [output] folder with receiving respone code 200.
+See Data Format section in the readme on the official web site (https://unit.aist.go.jp/harc/xDR-Challenge-2023/data/README.md).

 ### Step.4 Trajectory estimation
 Run your own script and generate your estimated trajectory file.